openstack/openstack-ansible/doc/source/install-guide/install-infrastructure.rst

 #.
 Change to the ``/opt/openstack-ansible/playbooks`` directory.

 #.
-Run the infrastructure setup playbook, which runs a series of
+Run the infrastructure setup playbook:
-   sub-playbooks:

    .. code-block:: shell-session